su-boussard-lab/nlp-for-acu/README.md

 ### Source Code Directory Tree
 ```
 .
-├── data                # Folder with synthetic data
-├── figures             # Figures of the experiments
 └── src                 # Source code for metrics and plots
     └── utils               # Useful functions, such as loggers and config